Published on March 13, 2026

 The strategic frame for post-approval programs

 Most sponsors running post-approval programs are operating on both tracks at the same time.
 A Phase 4 study satisfies a regulatory commitment.
-An RWE study builds the effectiveness story for payers, medical affairs, and long-term label development.
+RWE studies build the effectiveness story for payers, medical affairs, and long-term label development.
 The programs serve different stakeholders and answer different questions.

 What makes them work together is treating them as exactly what they are: separate programs with separate design requirements.
 The data strategy, the technology infrastructure, the endpoint selection, and the team running each study all need to reflect the fundamental difference between what a Phase 4 study can prove and what a real-world evidence study can demonstrate.